duneanalytics/docs/docs/features/teams.md

 ![](<../../assets/Screen Shot 2022-06-16 at 09.59.57.png>)

-{% hint style="warning" %}
+!!! warning
     Once you transfer content to a team, you will only be able to transfer it out of the team if you are an Admin.
 If you accidentally transfer content to a team you will have to ask your team's Admin to transfer it back to you.
-{% endhint %}

 #### Finding your team’s content